Skip to content

 For example:

-Photographer A intends to photograph head shots for a local law firm.
+Photographer A intends to photograph headshots for a local law firm.
 These are quotes for either of these two methods.

 Per Image= $250 per image

-Per Use: $250 per license use on image.
+Per Use: $250 per license use on the image.

 These numbers are merely for example and will vary depending upon the outcome of the job.

 Whichever license rate is chosen, this amount can be folded into a project job rate and provided to the client.
-It is best practice to break out the rates on any invoices and outline within the legal contract accompanying the transaction.
+It is best practice to break out the rates on any invoices and outline them within the legal contract accompanying the transaction.
 See more below on legal documents.

 What costs does the job incur?

-Costs of the job are beyond that of a minimum and creative fee.
+The costs of the job are beyond that of a minimum and creative fee.
 These costs are specific to the individual client and are unable to be translated across all clients.

 Costs could include: